-For students on a Teaching Assistantship, please refer to the GEU contract.
+Please refer to MSU policies on jury duty for students on a Teaching Assistantship, please refer to the GEU contract.

-12. Assistantship Expectation
+13. Assistantship Expectation

-12.1.
+13.1.
 University Expectations for TAs

 As a Michigan State University teaching assistant, you play a vital role in the educational mission of MSU.
 Disciplinary knowledge and instructional skills are key requisites for being a successful teacher, but teaching assistants are also expected to conform to ethical and professional standards described in the MSU Code of Teaching Responsibility.
 Treat your students with respect, deal with conflict fairly and promote a classroom atmosphere that encourages free and meaningful exchange of ideas.
 Familiarize yourself with the MSU Code of Teaching Responsibility as you strive to achieve educational excellence, for both yourself and your students.
 If you hold a 1⁄4 time appointment, you are expected to work 10 hours per week; for a 1⁄2 time appointment 20 hours per week.
 Please note that these are average hours and that due to the nature of teaching there may be weeks with more work and weeks with less work.